|Core Course Title (Semester)

 This introductory course in biostatistics is designed for medical students, clinicians and health researchers.
 The course will introduce students to basic statistical concepts including hypothesis testing, probability distributions and relevant basic statistical methods.
 Through in-class and homework assignments, students will learn to apply statistical concepts to the medical context.
 Upon completion of the course, students will be able to summarize quantitative data and carry out and interpret simple data description and analyses using the SAS program.

-Course note: Prerequisite is M19-510 Introduction to SAS for Clinical Research or equivalent knowledge of SAS.
+Course note: Prerequisite is M19-520 Introduction to R or equivalent knowledge of R.

 M19-512 Intermediate Biostatistics for Clinical Research